ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 •	Actor: userIdentity.userName, sourceIPAddress, userAgent, and mfaAuthenticated.

-•	Impact hint: did any HTML methods succeed after the change?
+•	Impact hint: did any REST/HTML operations succeed after the change?

 •	Decision: If external writes are noticed or public access is introduced, escalate right away.